 Molly Piper was born in 1970.
-She currently lives in Chestnut Hill, Massachusetts and has been attending Gateway Arts since 1995.
+She currently lives in Chestnut Hill, Massachusetts and attended Gateway Arts from 1995-2021.